 The nursing interventions are:

 - Determine stressors.
-Help client determine time dimension associated with the onset of the problem and discuss what was happening in his or her life situation at that time.
+Help the client determine the time dimension associated with the onset of the problem and discuss what was happening in his or her life situation at that time.

 - Be accepting and nonjudgmental.
 Sexuality is a very personal and sensitive subject; the client is more likely to share this information if he or she does not fear being judged by the nurse.

 - Provide positive reinforcement.
 Observe client behaviors and the responses he or she elicits from others; give social attention (e.g., smile, nod) to desired behaviors.

 - Client was able to resume sexual activity at a level satisfactory to self and partner by (time is individually determined).